- This course is accredited by the Society and College of Radiographers.

 Membership of the College of Radiographers.

-A degree or diploma in Diagnostic Radiography or Therapeutic Radiography with HPC Registration, or equivalent; Current employment in a clinical environment offering mammography experience.
+A degree or diploma in Diagnostic Radiography or Therapeutic Radiography with HCPC Registration, or equivalent; Current employment in a clinical environment offering mammography experience.

 Funding Information for International Students: